 Our assemblies were pretty standard.
 We had guest speakers from the Canadian Armed Forces.
 There was a poetry reading by a few students.
 The choir sang a song about poppies.
 A band student played The Last Post.

 I was so happy with how quiet and respectful our students were.
-There were a few tears (there always is) and generally the class is very quiet even leaving the gymnasium.
+There were a few tears (there always are), and generally, the class is very quiet, even leaving the gymnasium.

 On the way back to class, one student came up, gave me a big hug, and said, “Happy Remembrance Day!”
 She was smiling and happy.

-I tried to explain that the point of Remembrance Day.
-It is more solemn and that using, “Happy Remembrance Day” isn’t really something we say.
+I tried to explain the point of Remembrance Day.
+It is more solemn, and using “Happy Remembrance Day” isn’t really something we say.
 I told her that it was about honouring the soldiers who served in the wars.
 We honour the ones who currently serve in our military today so we can all be safe and free.

 Then she told me about the soldiers.
 They were the Canadian Armed Forces.
 The soldiers came to her town.
 They brought her, her mother, and her brother to safety after her father, uncle, and cousins were murdered in their home.
 Their country was at war with itself.